robinrob/rsmithio/_posts/2018-01-12-going-freelance.md

 where you are working on-site, or a combination of that and working from home.
 Or working in coffee shops for some of the day.
 The great thing is you have the freedom to do something really novel.
 * **You get sick of your home.** As well as sapping your motivation for work, this can even put you off doing hobbies that you would usually do at home.
-The solutions are similar to the ones for lonliness above.
+The solutions are similar to the ones for loneliness above.
 * **No company benefits.** Such as holidays.
 Not having paid holiday means that whenever you are going on holiday, the true 'cost' of the holiday now includes the time you spent on holiday multiplied by your rate!
 When deciding your day rate, you need to take into account all of the monetary benefits you may be missing out on by going independent.
 And if you are making enough, then this will not be a worry.